-- Board approved sustainability strategy and Responsible Business Framework; - Climate risk appetite development, along with qualitative and quantitative tools for monitoring; - Scenario analysis performed (CBES aligned) and mitigation plans identified;

-- Establishment of an Environmental, Social and Sustainability Committee, a sub-committee of the Canopius Group Board, which helps drive the strategic direction of our sustainability ambitions.
-Work is supported by a Sustainability Forum, Climate Risk working group; and - ClimateWise membership and annual preparation of (TCFD aligned) climate disclosures.
+- Board approved sustainability strategy and Responsible Business Framework; - Climate risk appetite development, along with qualitative and quantitative tools for monitoring; - Scenario analysis performed and mitigation plans identified; - Establishment of an Environmental, Social and Sustainability Committee, a subcommittee of the Group Board, which helps drive the strategic direction of our sustainability ambitions.
+The work is supported by a Sustainability Forum, Climate Risk working group; and - ClimateWise membership and annual preparation of climate disclosures.